mildsunrise/power-trinket/README.md

 ## Use

 You need a 5V Trinket working at 16MHz to use this.
-Upload the `power-trinket.ino` sketch and build the following circuit:
+Upload the sketch and build the following circuit:

 ![Sketch breadboard view](http://i.imgur.com/D6hVDWz.png)